Aliases for FGF5 Gene

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth and invasion.
 This gene was identified as an oncogene, which confers transforming potential when transfected into mammalian cells.
 Targeted disruption of the homolog of this gene in mouse resulted in the phenotype of abnormally long hair, which suggested a function as an inhibitor of hair elongation.
 Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FGF5 Gene

 FGF5 (Fibroblast Growth Factor 5) is a Protein Coding gene.
-Diseases associated with FGF5 include Trichomegaly and Hereditary Spherocytosis.
-Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Diseases associated with FGF5 include Trichomegaly and Hypertrichosis.
+Among its related pathways are RET signaling and Downstream signaling of activated FGFR2.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and fibroblast growth factor receptor binding.
 An important paralog of this gene is FGF3.